aoschwartz7/sequence-alignment/README.md

 What to make of breaks between same epoch types within same prep.
 For example, Brace, a type of Move, has interruptions within Prep 917.
 Should I stitch these together as one single sequence?

+Motif is a region (a subsequence) of protein or DNA sequence that has a specific structure.
+Motifs are candidates for functionally important sites.
+Presence of a motif may be used as a base of protein classification.